Flechsen/BensNotionChatbot/README.md

 ### Step 2: Create Vector Database

-Run the ingestion script to convert your Notion content into searchable vectors:
+Run the ingestion script to convert our Notion content into searchable vectors:

 ```bash
 python ingest.py